Non-bifurcating phylogenetic tree inference via the adaptive LASSO

 \section{Conclusion}

 We study $\ell_1$-penalized maximum likelihood approaches for phylogenetic inference, with the goal of recovering non-bifurcating tree topologies.
 We prove that these regularized maximum likelihood estimators are asymptotically consistent under mild conditions.
 Furthermore, we show that the (multistep) adaptive phylogenetic LASSO is topologically consistent and therefore is able to detect non-bifurcating tree topologies that may contain polytomies and sampled ancestors.
 We present an efficient algorithm for solving the corresponding optimization problem, which is inherently more difficult than standard $\ell_1$-penalized problems with regular cost functions.
 The algorithm is based on recent developments on proximal gradient descent methods and their various acceleration techniques \citep{Beck2009-ty,donoghue13}.
-As far as we know, this procedure gives the first maximum likelihood based method for non-bifurcating phylogenetic inference.